Teast

 Degree Requirements

-A fundamental requirement for teaching English in Thailand is holding a four-year bachelor's degree from an accredited university.
-This degree does not necessarily have to be in education, English, or teaching English as a foreign language (TEFL); it can be in any field.
+A fundamental requirement for teaching English in Thailand is holding a bachelor's degree from an accredited university.
+This degree does not necessarily have to be in education, English, or teaching English as a foreign language (TEFL), it can be in any field.
 The requirement underscores the Thai government's emphasis on formal education as a baseline for teachers coming into the country.
 This ensures that all teachers possess a standard level of education, facilitating a quality learning experience for students.

 Language Proficiency Tests for Non-Native Speakers